 3z² - 3z + 25 = 0

 Now, the equation is 3z² - 3z + 25 = 0.
-In real terms, this is a quadratic equation in standard form, which can be solved using various methods.
+This is a quadratic equation in standard form, which can be solved using various methods.
 On the flip side, it’s important to note that the discriminant of this equation will determine the nature of the solutions.
 The discriminant, D, is calculated using the formula D = b² - 4ac.

 In our equation, a = 3, b = -3, and c = 25.
 Plugging these values into the discriminant formula: